🇦🇺 Australia

 Frequently Asked Questions

-Can I migrate to Australia as a Sportsperson on a temporary or permanent basis?+
+Can I migrate to Australia as a sportsperson without a job offer?+

-How long does the VETASSESS skills assessment take and what does it cost?+
+How long does VETASSESS assessment take for sports coaches?+

 Book a free 30-minute assessment with our MARA registered migration agent.